seedwing-io/seedwing-policy/CONTRIBUTING.md

 In order to work with the code, you will need the following tools and components:

 * **Rust**: For the overall project
-* **Node.js & Yarn**: For the web bits in the server
+* **Node.js & npm**: For the web bits in the server
 * **Podman or Docker**: For building the container image
 * **Trunk**: For building the web frontend

-Building seedwing-policy requires `nodejs` and `yarnpkg`.
+Building seedwing-policy requires `nodejs` and `npm`.
 You can follow installation instructions [here](https://developer.fedoraproject.org/tech/languages/nodejs/nodejs.html) or run the commands appropriate for your development environment.

 `trunk` can be installed by executing `cargo install trunk`.
 It additionally requires `wasm-bindgen` and `dart-sass`, but will automatically install those tools if they are missing.
 Also see: https://trunkrs.dev/#install